 Need a starting point?
 Check out this curriculum list

 If you’re not even sure where to start in your search for curriculum, look no further!
-HSLDA members can check out our Special Needs Curriculum List to find some tried-and-true curriculum options (including options for teens, too!).
+HSLDA members can check out our Special Needs Curriculum Lists to find some tried-and-true curriculum options (including options for teens, too!).

 It’s important to remember that curriculum is a tool to help your child.
 When there are roadblocks or sticky points, a good curriculum can always be adapted to your child’s needs, instead of the other way around.

-Check out the third article in this series to learn all about adapting curriculum
+Check out the third article in this series to learn all about adapting curriculum.

 Wrapping it up: Key takeaways